arseni-mourzenko/mockeverything/README.md

   Replace `name`, `publicKeyToken` and `culture` by the actual metadata of the target assembly.
 Change `oldVersion` so it contains the version of the target assembly, and set `newVersion` to the value you have set in the previous step.

+## Entry and exit hooks

+Sometimes, you may need to track the calls to the methods within the proxies.
+You can do it by using hooks.
+Those hooks consist of specific methods which are called either before invoking a proxy method (entry hooks), or before returning to the caller (exit hooks).
+Those hooks are declared through attributes `[Entry]` and `[Exit]`.
+They should have specific signatures to work.

+The entry hook looks like this:

+    [Entry]
+    public static void HookNameGoesHere(string className, string methodName, string signature, object[] args) {
+        ...
+    }

+The method is called before executing the proxy method.
+It will receive the following arguments:

+  - The full name of the class, that is the namespace and the class name.
+Note that **the name corresponds to the target, not the proxy**.

+    Example: `Company.Project.Something`

+  - The short name of the target method.

+    Example: `FindProductName`

+  - The signature of the method, which contains additional information about the method, such as the return value or the types of arguments.
+This can be used, for instance, in logs to determine which overload was actually called.

+    Example: `System.String Company.Project.Something::FindProductName(System.Int32)`

+  - The arguments passed to the method.

+    Example: `123`

+The exit hook looks like this:

+    [Exit]
+    public static void HookNameGoesHere(string className, string methodName, string signature, object value) {
+        ...
+    }

+The method is called before executing the proxy method.
+It will receive the following arguments:

+  - The full name of the class, that is the namespace and the class name.
+Note that this information is about the target, not the proxy.
+  - The short name of the target method.
+  - The signature of the method, which contains additional information about the method, such as the return value or the types of arguments.
+This can be used, for instance, in logs to determine which overload was actually called.
+  - The value returned by this method.
+If the method is `void`, the value will be `null`.

+Note that since proxies are necessarily static and static classes don't support inheritance, hooks should be implemented on every proxy class.
+If the hooks are identical for several proxies, make sure you put the actual implementation of those hooks in a static class, called from the actual hooks within each proxy, in order to reduce code duplication.

 ## Design

 The system has two parts which are called by a consumer: the discovery and the tampering.